I Was There (2025, UK/Poland, 13 mins)

 The film features a group of women who reside in a care home in a small market town of Sefrou, Morocco.
 Her Plot of Blue Sky is a record of one of the days in which the Amazigh women inhabitants of the care home were seen using the cameras.
 Woven into their narratives is Rachida Madani’s poem, Tales of a Severed Head.

-Shortlisted for the British Association of Film, Television and Screen Studies Best Screen-Based Practice Research Award 2024.
+Winner of the British Association of Film, Television and Screen Studies Best Screen-Based Practice Research (Short) Award 2024.

 What We Shared (2021, UK, Abkhazia, HD), 69 mins